wiktor-maruszewski/Project-PSI/README.md

 Artur Żarnoch

 Project:
-The project concerns the creation of a website that allows you to better manage your time using a list of tasks for a given day and special reminders and statistics.
+The project concerns the creation of a website using Django framework that allows you to better manage your time using a list of tasks for a given day and special reminders and statistics.
 It is similar to well - known app "Microsoft To Do".

 # Model bazy danych
 ![Alt text](db_schema.png?raw=true "Title")